Perseus1729/Red-Plag/README.md

 # CodeFrisk
 Meet our Team
-Member Name 	Contribution to the Project
-Pokala Mohith 	 Backend and Frontend contributions, contributions for core logic implementation Poluparthi Preetham 	CoreLogic Contribution,Documentation Punna Hitesh Kumar 	Front end implementation, Styling the website,Documentation Thivesh Chandra Mattti 	Frontend implementations,Visualizaion,Core Logic Implementation
+Member Name 	                            Contribution to the Project Pokala Mohith 	               Backend and Frontend contributions, contributions for core logic implementation Poluparthi Preetham 	                  CoreLogic Contribution,Documentation Punna Hitesh Kumar 	            Front end implementation, Styling the website,Documentation Thivesh Chandra Mattti       	Frontend implementations,Visualizaion,Core Logic Implementation

 # Softwares Used and Prerequisites

 First Install Python3 which comes along with pip.The website uses Angular10 for the frontend and Django for the backend.
-The website is compatible with all versions of Python from Python3.The backend must me hosted from a pc which uses linux with g++ installed or you need WSL if you are using Windows.You need to install django-corheaders and django-rest api after installing django.
+The website is compatible with all versions of Python from Python3.The backend must me hosted from a pc which uses linux with g++ installed or you need WSL if you are using Windows.You need to install django-corheaders and django-rest api after installing django,using the commands python3 -m pip install django-cors-headers, and python3 -m pip install djangorestframework.

-Install matplotlib and numpy using pip:pip3 install numpy ,pip3 install matplotlib
+Install matplotlib and numpy using pip:pip3 install numpy==1.19.3, pip3 install matplotlib

 ### Refer to following links: